ricardoitv/GoSandbox/README.md

 Just my personal Golang sandbox repo, nothing special.

+Each package may contain multiple versions where I experiment with different approaches to the same problem.
+Each version has its own README with more details.
+And yes, this was mainly written by AI.

 ## Packages

-- **fstree** — A toy file system tree (like the `tree` command) implementation to learn about goroutines, wait groups, and mutexes through parallel directory traversal.
-Yes, this was written by AI.
+- **fstree** — A toy file system tree (like the `tree` command) implementation to learn about Go's concurrency primitives (goroutines, wait groups, mutexes, channels and all that 🎷).